einstein95/hoot_xml/README.md

 # hoot_xml
-Consolidating all the Hoot...
-XMLs
+Consolidating all the Hoot XMLs